moorepants/eme185/content/pages/purchasing.rst

 Local Purchases
 ===============

-To place an OPS order at a local store for pickup, these are the procedures to
+To place an OPP order at a local store for pickup, these are the procedures to
 follow:

 1. Go to local store and record quantity and part number of items or make a conservative guess at the prices.
-2. Place OPS order listing the normal quantity, unit, parts number, description.
-Use the "Not to exceed amount" column to give a conservative dollar amount needed for the purchase.
+2. Place OPP order listing the normal quantity, unit, parts number, description.
-3. Check box in OPS for "order for pick up"
+3. Under "Shipping Options" in OPP, select "no shipping required".
+4. In the "Comments and/or special instructions" section please type, "requesting PO only, please e-mail PO to ____." in include your email.
-4. OPS will give a purchase order in the amount needed to pick up the items at the local store
+4. OPP will give a purchase order in the amount needed to pick up the items at the local store, and will be delivered to your email.
 5. Return the receipt as the "packing slip"

 Order for Supplies and Consumables using a Department Purchase Order (DPO)